 Three pages from Canto I showing the layout of notes and illustrations

-So why the notes (again)?
-Mostly because Byron's genius is not always apparent to readers today who have not had the same education in the Greek and Roman classics and who may not recall their 19th Century European political or scientific history or the bitter resentment that Liberals like Byron felt at the "Concert of Europe's" restoration of the same rotten, revanchist monarchic order that Napoleon had briefly crushed.
-Byron writes passionately and satirically about all of these things.
-So the notes are mainly to help readers see just what this very clever, passionate, rather conflicted young man (in his early 30s) was getting at.
-And to demonstrate his genius, of course.
+Because Byron's genius is not always apparent to readers today who have not had the same background in the Greek and Roman classics and probably don't recall their 19th Century European political or scientific history, nor share the bitter resentment that Liberals like Byron felt at the "Concert of Europe's" 1815 restoration of the same rotten, revanchist monarchic order that Napoleon had briefly crushed.

 I'm not the only editor of an annotated version of the poem.
 There have been several annotated editions in the past such as Isaac Asimov's annotated version, illustrated by Milton Glaser, from 1973 (now out of print).
 Just recently, in 2024, Longmans published a scholarly version edited by Jane Stabler and Gavin Hopps ($600 from Amazon!).
-But the first of these is now hard to find even in used-book stores and the second is, well... overpriced
+But the first of these is now hard to find even in used-book stores and the second is, well... overpriced.

 In composing the notes I have drawn on a range of Byron scholars (especially the late Peter Cochran) and editors, as well as on my own researches.
 I've also added illustrations — more often than not images of `academic' paintings — that sometimes elucidate the verse, sometimes echo it, sometimes just brighten the page.